The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 Listen closely to the introductions to these 1980s walkthrough videos of Pac-Man and E. T. for the Atari 2600.
 They're pretty funny given their infamy since then.

-Even the name Final Fantasy counts, since Square (facing possible bankruptcy) decided that its "final" game would be a "fantasy" RPG.
+Even the name Final Fantasy counts, since Square (facing possible bankruptcy) decided that its "final" game would be a "fantasy" Role-Playing Game.
 And now the series won't end.

 In Armored Core, your Mission Control is voiced by Maaya Sakamoto.
 Not quite so in the very first game, where the predominant voice you'll hear is none other than...Yukari Tamura.
 This includes her voice in the "Standard" type Computer-equipped heads and as some operators in several missions.
 She even did a role as a disembodied voice stuck in a loop playing in a particularly creepy stage.
 Upon realizing the voice, it may or may not become a Nightmare Retardant.